Sammyjo20/laravel-haystack/README.md

 </div>

 ## Introduction
-Laravel Haystack is a package that allows you to have a job chain powered by the database.
-Since all of the jobs in the chain are stored in the database, memory usage is low and you can delay jobs for a long time or have long running jobs without risking using all your memory.
+Laravel Haystack is a package that allows you to have a job chain stored in the database.
+Since all of the jobs in the chain are in the database, memory usage is low and you can delay jobs for a long time or have long running jobs without risking using all your memory.
 Laravel Haystack supports every queue connection/worker out of the box.
 (Database, Redis/Horizon, SQS).

 ```php
 $haystack = Haystack::build()